-- 2. Adjust vital sign alarm limits. - To adjust a limit: Enter the desired upper and lower alarm limits using the up/ down arrow keys or the keypad.
+- 2. Adjust vital sign alarm limits. - To adjust a limit: Enter the desired upper and lower alarm limits using the up/down arrow keys or the keypad.

-To turn alarm limits off or on for the vital sign: Touch on ore or on ore.
+• To turn alarm limits off or on for the vital sign: Touch on off or one off.
 This button toggles to display the current alarm state.